NoamBouillet/BetterGitSetup/README.md

-# BetterGit 🛠️
+# BetterGitSetup

-BetterGit is a CLI tool that helps you automate GitHub repository duplication, setup, and lightweight ticketing-like workflows.
+BetterGitSetup is a CLI tool that helps you automate GitHub repository duplication, setup, and lightweight ticketing-like workflows.

-## 🔧 Features
+## Features
 - Duplicate a GitHub repository (push all branches)
 - Copy collaborators from the original repository automatically
 - Setup GitHub Actions by copying a workflow YAML file